mikenguyen13/data_analysis/_book/07-generalized-linear-models.md

 \text{Var}(Y_i) = E(Y_i) = \mu_i
 $$

-However, in many real-world datasets, the variance exceeds the mean---a phenomenon known as **overdispersion**.
+However, in many real-world datasets, the variance exceeds the mean: a phenomenon known as **overdispersion**.
 When overdispersion is present, the Poisson model underestimates the variance, leading to:

 -   Inflated test statistics (small p-values).